 The votes cast determine the ranking of the entries in each class, and Winners are ranked 1st, 2nd, and 3rd according to votes cast.
 To gain a place in the top three an entry must have received at least one vote.
 If several entries in a Class get the same number of votes, then they are ranked equally, so it is possible to have multiple winners, all of whom are awarded the same number of points.
 If an entry does not get a place in the top three ranks, it will still always get a point, even if it gained no votes.

 The results are displayed by the entries after the votes have been counted by the Painting Competition Organiser.
 This is usually around 15.30.
-In the week after the meeting these results also appear on the website, as does the current state of the League.
-The results for all the meetings in the current year appear on the Painting Competition Results page of the website.
+In the week after the meeting these results will appear in the Members Pages of the website.

 - 1st places get 8 points

 - 2nd places get 4 points

 - All other unplaced entries get 1 point

 - Uncontested entries in a class get 6 points